 Author: Bruce L. Baker & Alan J. Brightman

-Parents are their children's first and most influential teachers.
+Families are their children's first and most influential teachers.
 That's an important job—and this popular, highly respected guidebook makes it much easier.
-A trusted resource for thousands of families, this lively book gives parents of children from age 3 through young adulthood proven strategies for teaching children the life skills they'll need to live as independently as possible.
-Parents will start with a reader-friendly overview of the basics of teaching and then go deeper with a step-by-step guide to teaching seven different types of skills: get-ready, self-help, toilet training, play, self-care, home-care, and information gathering skills.
+A trusted resource for thousands of families, this lively book gives families of children from age 3 through young adulthood proven strategies for teaching children the life skills they'll need to live as independently as possible.
+Families will start with a reader-friendly overview of the basics of teaching and then go deeper with a step-by-step guide to teaching seven different types of skills: get-ready, self-help, toilet training, play, self-care, home-care, and information gathering skills.